ejgurniak/GNN4MAT/README.md

 ## heterogeneous mode

-to run a heterogeneous version of a model, add the keyword "heterogeneous" to the command to run the script
+to run a heterogeneous version of a model, add the keyword "heterogeneous" to the end of the command to run the script

 for example: